ClickHouse/ClickHouse/docs/en/sql-reference/functions/array-functions.md

 **Returned Value**

-- A tuple contains Gini coefficient of predicted values, Gini coefficient of label values and the normalized Gini coefficient, which is the ratio between predicted Gini coeffient and label Gini coefficient.
+- A tuple contains Gini coefficient of predicted values, Gini coefficient of label values and the normalized Gini coefficient, which is the ratio between predicted Gini coefficient and label Gini coefficient.

 **Examples**